pyrotek45/avon/tutorial/TECHNICAL_ARCHITECTURE.md

 2. **Stack-Based Scope Management**
    Let bindings don't clone the table—they add/remove from one mutable table.
 This is like a call stack: push a variable, evaluate, pop it back off.

+3. **Minimal Symbol Table Capture for Templates** Templates only capture the variables they actually reference, not the entire symbol table.
+This eliminates exponential symbol table growth during template concatenation.

 ### Real-World Impact

 With 200+ let bindings:
 - **Without optimization**: ~10MB memory, 60+ seconds (timeout)
 - **With optimization**: ~100KB memory, <1 second
+- **With minimal symbol tables**: Even faster, templates only capture 1-10 variables instead of 200+

 The same technique is used in production Rust code—it's proven, efficient, and correct.